vasudev89/Term2-SM/SM Session 14.md

 - 2 kinds of fit
 	- CSF of each business
 	- Parenting Opportunity - improve the child company
+	- Characteristics - Mental Map
 - Fit Parenting with CSFs
-- What is CSF?? - Done in Internal Fit
+- CSF - Critical Success Factors - Done in Internal Fit

 ## Parenting Opportunities
 - Size and Age